 What happens when your vitamin B12 is low?

-B12 is a bit of a superstar—and there are many reasons why it’s dangerous to be deficient.
+B12 is a bit of a superstar—and there are many reasons why it’s dangerous to be lacking in this vitamin.

-As it’s largely found in animal sources, fortified foods, and supplements, vegans and vegetarians need to keep an eye on their levels—in a 2019 study, 20% of the 172 vegan participants were deficient.
+As it’s largely found in animal sources, fortified foods, and supplements, vegans and vegetarians need to keep an eye on their levels—in a 2019 study, 20% of the 172 vegan participants were low in B12.
 And it’s not just those who avoid animal products.
-In one study, up to 20% of the general population were predicted as being B12 deficient, and this rose to 30-40% in older people.
+In one study, up to 20% of the general population were predicted as being low in B12, and this rose to 30-40% in older people.

-Healthy nerve function is dependent on vitamin B12, and if you don’t absorb or consume enough, this could lead to nerve damage in the spinal cord, which—if left untreated—could result in a rare condition called sub-acute.
+Healthy nerve function is dependent on vitamin B12, and if you don’t absorb or consume enough, this could lead to nerve damage in the spinal cord, which could result in a rare condition called sub-acute.

-This nifty vitamin is also essential for creating antibodies and fighting infections—a lack of it has been associated with inflammation of the stomach lining, which can lead to stomach ulcers, and in worse cases, gastric cancer.
+This nifty vitamin is also essential for creating antibodies and fighting infections—a lack of it has been associated with irritation of the stomach lining, which can lead to stomach problems and worse.

 Low B12 levels also cause red blood cells to become larger and irregular in shape, which means they struggle to move into the bloodstream at a normal rate.
-This can result in a type of anaemia called megaloblastic anaemia, which can bring on fatigue and weakness.
+This can result symptoms such as fatigue and weakness.